 Requirement for Mandatory Training is reviewed on an ongoing basis by the NSW Health Mandatory Training Standing Committee (MTSC).

-You are required to complete mandatory training as part of your NSW Health employment responsibilities.
-The number of training modules you need to complete depends on your role and where you work.
+As employees of NSW Health, we are required to complete mandatory training as part of our employment responsibilities.
+The number of training modules we need to complete depends on our role and where we work.

 The majority of the mandatory training requirements only need to be completed once.
-These are usually completed during your orientation or induction with NSW Health.
-You may also be allocated training that needs to be completed at set periods i.e. annually, every 3 or 5 years.
+These are usually completed during our orientation or induction with NSW Health.
+We may also be allocated training that needs to be completed at set periods i.e. annually, every 3 or 5 years.

-All the training that you complete through My Health Learning is recorded on your ‘My Learning’ page.
-This means that if you change jobs within NSW Health or work in more than one facility you don’t have to repeat ‘Once Only’ training.
+All the training that we complete through My Health Learning is recorded on our ‘My Learning’ page.
+This means that if we change jobs within NSW Health or work in more than one facility we don’t have to repeat ‘Once Only’ training.